Optimer reagents detect all COVID-19 Variants of Concern

-As SARS-CoV-2 continues to mutate we demonstrate the performance of Optimer reagents to the South African, UK and Danish variants.
+As SARS-CoV-2 continues to mutate we demonstrate the performance of Optimer reagents to the WHO Variants of Concern

 In the summer of 2020 we focused our rapid Optimer development platform on delivering reagents for the SARS-CoV-2 spike and nucleocapsid proteins to help beat COVID-19.
 As the pandemic has evolved, mutations in the virus have emerged.
-These new strains of SARS-CoV-2 are in some instances more virulent and worries have arisen about their spread, detection and the potential of the approved vaccines to tackle these new variants.
+These new strains of SARS-CoV-2 are in some instances more virulent or more infectious and worries have arisen about their spread and accurate detection using reagents that were developed to the original SARS-CoV-2 wild type.

 Why do SARS-CoV-2 tests need to detect the new variants?

-Many countries are using rapid antigen tests to help track and prevent the spread of the coronavirus, while public health officials rush to vaccinate.
-But to ensure proper detection within communities it is important that all tests being used not only recognise the original wild type (WT) virus but all subsequent strains too.
-If the affinity reagents used in these assays fail to detect the new variants, any tests that rely on such reagents would no longer recognise the most virulent strains.
-This could lead to another spike in COVID-19 case numbers and many more deaths.
-At worst, higher transmission rates may give the virus a chance to mutate further and result in the vaccines being ineffective.
+Many countries are using rapid antigen tests to help track and prevent the spread of the coronavirus.
+To ensure proper detection and monitoring within communities it is important that all tests being used not only recognise the original wild type (WT) virus, but all subsequent strains too.
+If the affinity reagents used in these assays fail to detect the new variants, any tests that rely on these reagents could fail to recognise and accurately monitor COVID-19 cases.
+Equally, for researchers studying the disease they need to know that their reagents show comparable performance across the different SARS-CoV-2 mutants.

 In tests our SARS-CoV-2 S1 Optimers show the ability to bind to the spike (S) protein and the irradiated virus samples from each of the SARS-CoV-2 variants.

-Optimers show equivalent binding to all SARS-CoV-2 variants
+Optimer binders show comparable binding to all SARS-CoV-2 variants

-To examine the binding of the S1 Optimer to each of the SARS-CoV-2 variants we monitored the interaction with the specific mutant S1 protein subunit using BLI.
-The coronavirus S protein is divided into two domains: S1 and S2.
-The S1 domain mediates receptor binding and the S2 mediates downstream membrane fusion.
+To examine the binding of the S1 Optimer to each of the SARS-CoV-2 variants we monitored the interaction with the specific mutant S1 protein subunit using the Octet Red384 biolayer interferometry system.

-Affinity of the S1 Optimer to the SARS-CoV-2 variants shows similar binding kinetics to the WT and all three variant S proteins.
-KD values were determined for the WT and D614G mutants, and KD2 values for the B.1.1.7 and B.1.351 mutants.
+Affinity of the S1 Optimer to the SARS-CoV-2 variants shows similar binding kinetics to the WT and all five variant SARS-CoV-2 S proteins.

 In addition to the maintained performance of the S1 Optimer with regards to the SARS-CoV-2 variant forms, we have also developed a further Optimer to the S2 subunit of the S protein, that can be used as a sandwich pair for the detection of SARS-CoV-2.